layerxdao/layerx-mono/packages/website/pages/docs/resources/integration-guide.md

 ## Additional support

-If you have any questions or are in need of any support to integrate Taiko, please reach out.
+If you have any questions or are in need of any support to integrate LayerX, please reach out.
 We understand there may be more complex scenarios or questions in your integration, so we are here to help.

 You can message us / the community on Discord, and also contact a DevRel Engineer directly with the `@devrel` tag.